raralabs/canal/ext/transforms/joinUsingHshMap/ReadMe.md

 - mock_message creates dummy msg that immitates the msg through route
 - hashMap.go contains the HashMap table to store the stream1
-- hashMap also provides function to check the presence of item in the has map
+- hashMap also provides function to check the presence of item in the hash map
-- merger joins the two messages when they qualifies for the join
+- merger joins the two messages if hash of message 2 is found on hash table